 The Highlands is an astonishing place which never ceases to amaze me.
 This summer I went wild camping again in the Highlands.
 Walking along the West Highland Way from Inversnaid to Glen Coe starting from a place called Aberfoyle.
 A brief campout at a place called Stalker Castle and down the coast to Oban then across to Mull and eventually to Iona.
 Iona is a magical, it still is a christian community and has its roots deeply embedded in Christian mythology as this is where the book of Kells was written.

-In July of this year I visited my sister in France.
+In July of this year (2013) I visited my sister in France.
 She lives in a farmhouse, which she developed herself, in a commune situated in Basse-Normandy.
 She chose this life for herself partly as a means of escaping from the rat-race I believe – something for which I am full of admiration.
-At the top of her road is an ancient chapel with a graveyard and with many Normand crosses.
-The Chapel itself is being renovated and much older work is being discovered beneath the decor and reliefs of this medieval Chapel.
+At the top of her road is an ancient chapel with a graveyard and with many Normandy crosses.
+The Chapel itself is being renovated and much older work is being discovered beneath the décor and relief’s of this medieval Chapel.
 The weather was fine while I visited but in the mornings a mist would cover the landscape and add a very eerie effect to the surroundings.
 One morning I ventured out to the Chapel early while the mist was still around.

 Interior of the Chapel